 One day, they may need to take out a loan to purchase a vehicle and will probably need a mortgage to buy a home.
 Both of these situations will require that they have a good credit score.
 If they don’t have one, they may end up having to pay more for their loan – if they’re even able to get one at all.

 How then, as a parent, can you actually help your child build credit?
 What is the right way to go about this?
 There is not a single right answer, but there are some things you can try.

-THE SIMPLE TOOL TO BUILD YOUR CREDIT SCORE
+HOW TO INCREASE YOUR CREDIT SCORE

 The way it works is pretty simple.
 You can sign up for a free membership which gives you credit monitoring and provides excellent blog posts and information about financial health.
 You then have the option to apply for a credit builder loan.
 Self Lender does not do a hard credit pull, so it does not negatively affect your credit score.
 If approved, there is only a one-time $12 administration fee to cover Self Lender’s costs.